Saatchi Art Review: What It Is And How It Works For Artists

 To clarify, there is no limit to the number of works you can upload.
 Your image files have to be 1500W x 1200W pixels (or larger), and the color format Saatchi will accept is RGB.

-So, go through the following steps to upload your first artwork for sale on Saatchi:
+So, go through the following steps and best practices to upload your first artwork for sale on Saatchi:

 • Hover over your name (you’ll find it in the Main Menu)